Family and MWR Branding

 • Apparel: Use the Family and MWR logo when using an MWR sub-brand logo.

-• Print (HQ): The Army, AMC, IMCOM, and Family and MWR logos must be used with the program logo.
+• Print (HQ): The Army, MCOM, and Family and MWR logos must be used with the program logo.

 • Print (Garrison): Reference the IMCOM brand guidance.